Importance of Hand Hygiene in the Food Industry

 Implementing Food Safety and Hand Hygiene Practices

-Routine hand washing is crucial for food handlers, food production and processing employees.
+Routine hand washing and sanitising is crucial for food handlers, food production and processing employees.
 According to Roberts (2015), food safety depends significantly on the hands-on approach and accountability of staff towards hand cleanliness by upholding a rigorous hand hygiene regime.

 The World Health Organisation (2006), Food Standards Australia New Zealand (2018) and NSW Food Authority (2018), all recommend that hand hygiene should occur in the following situations as best practice: